 Passing in a user ID is optional.
 When Windows authentication is set up, a MySQL user is created and configured to be used by Windows authentication.
 By default, this user ID is named auth_windows, but can be defined using a different name.
-If the default name is used, then passing the user ID to the connection string from Connector/NET is optional, because it will use the auth_windows, user.
-Otherwise, the name must be passed to the auth_windows user.
+If the default name is used, then passing the user ID to the connection string from Connector/NET is optional, because it will use the auth_windows user.
+Otherwise, the name must be passed to the connection string using the standard user ID element.